North-East Frontier Agency: Agency (1954–1972)

 In 1954, the Balipara Frontier Tract was bifurcated into (1) Kameng Frontier Division, and (2) Subansiri Frontier Division; (3) Tirap Frontier Tract was renamed Tirap Frontier Division.
-(4) Abor Hill’s District was renamed Siang Frontier Division and (5) Mishmi Hills District was renamed Lohit Frontier Division (the Naga tribal area known as Tuensang Frontier Division, which was until then also part of the territory, in 1957, was excluded from the territory).
-The territory was collectively known as NorthEast Frontier Agency, popularly NEFA.
+(4) Abor Hill’s District was renamed Siang Frontier Division and (5) Mishmi Hills District was renamed Lohit Frontier Division.
+A Naga tribal area was formed into the Tuensang Frontier Division, which was, in 1957, joined to the Naga Hills district to form the union territory of Naga Hills Tuensang Area.
+The remaining territory was collectively known as North-East Frontier Agency (NEFA).

-On 26 January 1954, the North-East Frontier Agency was divided into six frontier divisions: Kameng (formerly Sela Sub-Agency), Subansiri (formerly Subansiri area), Tirap (formerly Tirap Frontier Tract), Siang (formerly Abor Hills district), Lohit (formerly Mishmi Hills district) and Tuensang.
-On 1 December 1957, Tuensang was separated and attached to the newly formed Naga Hills district to form Naga Hills-Tuensang Area.
-On 1 August 1965 the administration of the agency was transferred from the Ministry of External Affairs to the Ministry of Home Affairs.
-Consequently, on 1 December 1965, the five frontier divisions (Kameng, Subansiri, Siang, Lohit, and Tirap) became its five districts.
-A deputy commissioner became the administrative head of these districts in place of a political officer.
+On 1 August 1965, the administration of the agency was transferred from the Ministry of External Affairs to the Ministry of Home Affairs.
+On 1 December 1965, the five frontier divisions (Kameng, Subansiri, Siang, Lohit, and Tirap) became its five districts.
+A deputy commissioner was appointed as the administrative head of each district in place of a political officer.

 In 1967, an Agency Council was constituted for better administration.
-Until 1972, it was constitutionally a part of the Assam state and was directly administered by the governor of Assam as an agent of the President of India.
+Until 1972, it was constitutionally a part of the Assam state and was directly administered by the Governor of Assam as an agent of the President of India.
 On 21 January 1972, the North-East Frontier Agency became the Union Territory of Arunachal Pradesh and was placed under the charge of a Chief Commissioner.